Law enforcement in the United States: Misconduct cases

-Accountability
+Accountability and reform

 Special commissions, such as the Knapp Commission in New York City during the 1970s, have been used to bring about changes in law enforcement agencies.
 Civilian review boards (permanent external oversight agencies) have also been used as a means for improving police accountability.
 Review boards tend to focus on individual complaints, rather than broader organizational issues that may result in long-term improvements.

 The 1994 Violent Crime Control and Law Enforcement Act authorized the United States Department of Justice's Civil Rights Division to bring civil ("pattern or practice") suits against local law enforcement agencies, to rein in abuses and hold them accountable.
 As a result, numerous departments have entered into consent decrees or memoranda of understanding, requiring them to make organizational reforms.
 This approach shifts focus from individual officers to placing focus on police organizations.

-Cost of Police Misconduct Act

-The Cost of Police Misconduct Act (H.R.8908) is a bill introduced to the House on December 9, 2020, by Rep. Don Beyer, proposed while incoming chair of the United States Congressional Joint Economic Committee, which seeks to create "a publicly accessible federal database that would track police misconduct allegations and settlements at both the state and federal levels".

-Police reform

-There have been many initiatives for police reform in the United States, notably since the 1960s, under President Lyndon Johnson, and several more recent efforts.
-In the 21st century, reforms based on community dialogue, legal requirements and updating of police training are growing.
-Nonetheless, instances of misconduct and brutality have continued to occur.
-Following the murder of George Floyd at the hands of a police officer, a number of reforms were implemented.
+Beginning in the 1960s, under President Lyndon Johnson, police reform in the United States became a topic of public notoriety.
+Actions such as the Katzenbach Commission and cases including Mapp v.
+Ohio and Miranda v.
+Arizona were the first of decades of history involving attempted or successful reform.
+Following the murder of George Floyd at the hands of a police officer, a number of modern reforms were implemented.